 The partner-led team at JMW has a successful track record of helping shareholders bring derivative claims on behalf of a company.
 We pride ourselves on providing cost-effective and efficient services, ensuring that a difficult situation is resolved without unnecessary delays.

 A derivative claim is a claim brought by a shareholder on behalf of a company in relation to actual or anticipated acts or omissions involving negligence, default, breach of duty, or breach of trust on the part of a director.
-The claim is brought for the benefit of the company as a director owes duties to the company.
+The claim is brought for the benefit of the company based upon the duties that a director owes the company.

 When Can a Derivative Claim Be Brought?